 The tender offer is the most effective structure for a hostile offer because it can be commenced and, subject to the following sentence, consummated quickly, and generally does not require the cooperation of the target company board or management.
-As discussed in the response to question 3.1, however, it may be difficult for a bidder to complete an offer without the cooperation of the target company board, especially if the target company has a "poison pill" or the target company has not opted out of any applicable state anti-takeover statute.
+As discussed in the response to question 3.1, however, it may be difficult for a bidder to complete an offer without the cooperation of the target company board, especially if the target company has a poison pill or the target company has not opted out of any applicable state anti-takeover statute.

 A tender offer may be combined with a proxy solicitation in which the bidder seeks to force the target company to convene a meeting of the target company shareholders for the purpose of replacing the target company's directors with the bidder's nominees who will facilitate the bidder's offer.
-The bidder's strategy will be influenced by the target company's certificate of incorporation and bylaws, which may limit the ability of shareholders to convene a meeting or act by written consent without the consent of the board or management, or may proscribe specific procedures for nominating directors in advance of a meeting, thereby delaying the ability of a bidder to take control of the target company's board.
-Although most companies have eliminated staggered boards, the target company's certificate of incorporation may provide for staggered director terms and permit the removal of directors only for cause, in which case the bidder would not be able to obtain control of the target company board at a meeting of the target company's shareholders.
+The bidder's strategy will be influenced by the target company's certificate of incorporation and by-laws, which may limit the ability of shareholders to convene a meeting or act by written consent without the consent of the board or management, or may proscribe specific procedures for nominating directors in advance of a meeting, thereby delaying the ability of a bidder to take control of the target company's board.
+Although most companies have eliminated staggered boards, the target company's certificate of incorporation may provide for staggered director terms (typically in three classes) and permit the removal of directors only for cause, in which case the bidder would not be able to obtain control of the target company board at a special meeting of the target company's shareholders or at a single annual meeting.